shmh40/seb_paper/paper_draft.md

 Evaluation of tropospheric OH on global scale particularly challenging: missing sources, missing sinks, partitioning.

 Methods to estimate OH relies on box model approaches, e.g. Spivakovsky.
 Box model with inputs of photolysis rates and sinks, performed over global range.
+Uncertainties can be dominated by photochemical inputs (e.g. cloudiness, albedo)

 Another approach is globally integrated assessments, e.g. MCF.
-Uncertainties can be dominated by photochemical inputs (e.g. cloudiness, albedo), anciliary loss processes (e.g. unknown sinks for MCF).
+Uncertainties can be dominated by anciliary loss processes (e.g. unknown sinks for MCF).

 These approaches have limitations, e.g. Prather estimate of CH4 lifetime.